getodk/docs/docs/entities-intro.rst

 What's the relationship between Entities and case management?
 -------------------------------------------------------------

-"Case" is a term used in many fields to mean an instance of something.
+A "case" is a term used in many fields to mean an instance of something.
 A case is opened when a specific condition is detected, may go through multiple steps across a broad range of caseworkers while the case condition is still true, and then is closed when the case condition is no longer true.
 For example:

 * Medicine: healthcare workers may manage malaria cases or pregnancy cases